 RHP contains all the necessary information about the company, but the problem with the prospectus is that it is massive, and it is difficult for an individual investor to read the whole prospectus.
 Typically, a prospectus has over 400 pages of information.
 There is no way an average investor can read all of this.
 Following are some of the important areas to look for in the RHP to help you make an investment decision.

-- Issue Summary: It gives the details of number of shares to be issued, price band of the issue, details of the shares allocated to public, QIP’s, corporate etc.
+- Issue Summary: It gives the details of the number of shares to be issued, the price band of the issue, and details of the shares allocated to the public, QIPs, corporate etc.

-- Object of the issue: Objects of the issue gives the details of the total cost of project & how the total cost is financed.
+- The object of the issue: Objects of the issue gives the details of the total cost of the project & how the total cost is financed.
 Investors will come to know how the issue proceeds will be utilized to finance the total cost of the project.

 - Pre-IPO placements: A good metric is what price the company has made its pre-IPO placement to big investors.
 Emaar-MGF had made a placement with New York Life investments at a price of Rs248 per share in May 2007.
 The IPO, however, was priced in the Rs 530-630 range.
 So, what had changed so drastically in 8 months that demanded such aggressive pricing?
 Sometimes pre-IPO placements are used as a marketing tool by various companies during their IPOs.
 But it is debatable whether the sailing is easier for those with big names on their pre-IPO placement list.

 - Company Valuations, Promoter’s experience, Investment Positives and Risk Factors: explained earlier.
 Pay special attention to the management team and how they plan to use the funds generated from the IPO.